coolbeans201/ShellProject/README.txt

 README
 -------------------
 Features NOT Implemented
-1. Quotes being interpreted as one word (recursive YACC)
-2. File name completion (using the ESC character in Lex/YACC)
+1. File name completion (using the ESC character in Lex/YACC)
-3. Metacharacters (recursive YACC)
-4. Other commands (recirsive YACC, with I/O redirection and piping)
+2. Other commands (recirsive YACC, with I/O redirection and piping)
-5. Alias commands (more YACC handling)
+3. Alias commands (more YACC handling)
-6. Tilde expansion, external matching, and explicit matching for other commands
+4. Tilde expansion, external matching, and explicit matching for other commands
-7. Explicit matching for built-in commands
+5. Explicit matching for built-in commands
-8. I/O redirection for built-in commands
+6. I/O redirection for built-in commands
-9. Piping for built-in commands
+7. Piping for built-in commands

 Features Implemented
 1. Built-in commands